NewsLocal News

 "SJP has picked a particularly controversial date to hold an event to commemorate Gaza War dead, to decry what it terms Israeli “genocide,” and to promote multiple aspects of Palestinian life and culture," wrote Messitte.
 "But this is a matter of law, not of wounded feelings."

-Before going forward, however, Messitte ordered the group to post a $2,500 security bond should things turn violent like at other campuses around the nation.
+Before going forward, however, Messitte ordered the group to post a $2,500 security bond should things turn violent like other similar campus protests around the nation.

 "There is no suggestion, in SJP’s reservation form at least, that any space other than the commonly used McKeldin Mall will be occupied on October 7 or that Jewish students will be threatened or harassed or otherwise impeded from attending classes, or that any buildings will be occupied, an encampment established, or property destruction contemplated," Messitte reasoned.

-According to court documents, SJP claims only 25 to 50 students plan on attending their event.
+According to court documents, SJP claims 25 to 50 students plan on attending the protest.

 University of Maryland responded to the ruling stating, "In compliance with the court’s decision, we will now move forward with the events, addressing those concerns and challenges with care and caution, including the implementation of a robust safety plan.
 This includes enhanced staffing and resources with a strong security presence."